samjulien/blog/_posts/2019-07-21-building-audio-players-with-angular-ionic-rxjs-and-ngrx.markdown

       this.state = value.media;
     });

-    // Resize the Content Screen so that Ionic is aware of footer this.store
+    // Resize the Content Screen so that Ionic is aware of the footer this.store
       .select('appState')
       .pipe(pluck('media', 'canplay'), filter(value => value === true))